-BOZEMAN — The Montana Manufacturing Extension Center’s entire fall class of manufacturing professionals has passed the Society of Manufacturing Engineers Lean Bronze Certification exam on the first attempt.
+BOZEMAN – The Montana Manufacturing Extension Center’s entire spring class of manufacturing professionals has passed the Society of Manufacturing Engineers Lean Bronze Certification exam on the first attempt.

 Lean manufacturing is a business model that emphasizes the elimination of non-value-added activities across the organization.
 The bronze level topics include identifying and eliminating waste in processes, expanding capacity by reducing costs and shortening cycle times and understanding what is important to the customer.
-Bronze certification also covers how to apply the principles, concepts and methods in the workplace.
+Bronze certification also covers how to apply the principles, concepts and methods within a work cell, work group or value stream.

-The exam is given following 80 hours of classroom instruction and hands-on learning, and the fall 2016 class in Bozeman was led by MMEC Senior Business Adviser Alistair Stewart.
+The exam is given following 80 hours of classroom instruction and hands-on learning, led by MMEC Senior Business Adviser Alistair Stewart.

-“Certification can be a definite advantage for job advancement,” said Paddy Fleming, director of MMEC.
-“That 10 individuals involved in the manufacturing industry in the Gallatin Valley are now certified in lean principles is a testament to the fact that our local manufacturing industry strives to be world-class and is investing in employees to ensure they remain competitive in the global business environment.
+“Certification can be a definite advantage for job advancement,” according to Jenni West, associate director of MMEC.
+“The fact that 15 individuals involved in the manufacturing industry in the Gallatin Valley are now certified in lean principles is a testament to the fact that our (local) manufacturing industry strives to be world-class and is investing in their employees to ensure they remain competitive in the global business environment.
 With very tough competition from around the world, our manufacturers have to find ways to constantly improve and eliminate waste, two of the major goals of lean principles.”

 MMEC is a statewide manufacturing outreach and assistance center staffed by full-time professionals with degrees in engineering and management, and extensive experience in manufacturing and business in a variety of industries.
 The center helps clients innovate, accelerate growth and increase profits.